AdobeDocs/workfront.en/help/quicksilver/maestro/manage-relationship-fields.md

 You can use a Relationship-type field to connect the following:

 * Maestro record types and their fields.
 * Maestro record types with objects from another application and their fields.
-For more information, see [Connect Maestro records to Workfront objects](../maestro/connect-maestro-records-to-workfront-objects.md). <!--consider renaming this article to maybe something generic when we can link from other apps as well-->
+For more information, see [Import records from Adobe Workfront](../maestro/import-records-from-workfront.md). <!--consider renaming this article to maybe something generic when we can link from other apps as well-->

 By doing this, you can display fields from the linked record or object on another Maestro record.